SiliconLabsSoftware/wiseconnect-prerelease/examples/si91x_soc/peripheral/sl_si91x_ct_icu_ocu_with_dma/readme.md

 - \ref SL_COUNTER0_SYNC_TRIGGER_ENABLE_MACRO, true to enable Counter0 sync trigger & false to skip Counter0 sync trigger.
 - \ref SL_COUNTER1_SYNC_TRIGGER_ENABLE_MACRO, true to enable Counter1 sync trigger & false to skip Counter1 sync trigger.

-> **Note**: For recommended settings, please refer the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).

 ## Test the Application

 ### Run the application in INPUT EVENT mode

 - The Config Timer will capture external events (such as rising edge) on the configured input pin.
 - Each captured event's capture value will be read and printed to the console.
-- Connect the IN0 input pin to any toggled GPIO pin.
-For every rising edge event, observe capture functionality.
+- connect the IN0 pin to button0 pin (F12 which is input pin for button),press and release the button, you can see the capture value updating upon the event occured.
 - Following prints will be observed on the console:

   > ![Figure: Result](resources/readme/OutputConsole_ICU.png)